jiachenzhang99/HLA-LA-Workflow/Step_2_WDL/01_UKB_compilation.md

 ### Prerequisties

-- ^dxCompiler^: Download the latest version from the dxWDL releases
+- **dxCompiler**: Download the latest version from the dxWDL releases (https://documentation.dnanexus.com/downloads#dxcompiler)
-- *dx CLI*: Ensure you have the DNAnexus command line tools installed and authenticated
+- **dx CLI**: Ensure you have the DNAnexus command line tools installed and authenticated (https://documentation.dnanexus.com/downloads)